Center for Fundamental Rights

 The Budapest-based Center for Fundamental Rights (Alapjogokért Központ) is a Hungarian research institute dealing with legal analysis since 2013.
 The Center considers preserving national identity, sovereignty and Christian social traditions as its mission, especially amongst the 21st century’s heightened process of globalization, integration, geopolitical and technological changes, affecting the field of law as well.
 Besides these, it is a well-known aim of the Center to form a counter against today’s overgrown human rights-fundamentalism and political correctness that have been affecting numerous aspects of our everyday life.
 The research fields cover a wide scale of branches of law that are subject of public interest, from questions of classic constitutional law, through electoral systems to EU-law.
 It’s a common goal in all our different analyses and papers to find a healthy balance between individual rights and the interest of the society, while standing on the ground of common sense.
 Scientific activity is part of our daily life, various books and articles are published on a regular basis.
 Furthermore, it is to foster the development of individual talent.

 34 years of age, lawyer, the director of the Center for Fundamental Rights, Hungary.
 He has been a member of the board of the Center European Press and Media Foundation since 2018 and chairman of the board since 2019.
 He is the author of numerous Hungarian and foreign language legal and political publications, co-author and co-editor of various books.
-Married and the father of a daughter.
+Married and the father of a daughter and a son.

 34 years of age, a lawyer, strategic director of the Center for Fundamental Rights.
 He specializes in European Union law, the “constitutional rules” of the EU.
 Formerly a scholarship holder of the European Parliament and the US Government.
 Author, co-author of countless legal and political articles, studies and books.
 Married, father of two daughters.

 35 years of age, a lawyer, research director of the Center for Fundamental Rights.
 He regularly publishes in law ad political journal in Hungarian and English, is a frequent guest on television and radio programs, and is a co-author and co-editor of several books.